 Now we know this, we want to understand more about why.
 This is of vital importance: around 23% of all children under 18 are overweight or obese.
 15 studies have suggested that body mass index before pregnancy, weight put on during pregnancy, and diabetes are all linked to more fat and unhealthier hearts in children.
 This could show that obesity is “programmed” while still in the womb.

-We want to find the next piece of the puzzle about how a mother’s lifestyle and diet are related to obesity in her children.
-To do this, we are going to look at blood from the umbilical cords of mothers who took part in the UPBEAT trial to see if there are differences between mothers who changed their diet and lifestyle, and those who didn’t.
-We also want to figure out if any changes in the blood samples are related to a mother’s body size or clinical history.
-Finally, we will look at whether changes in the blood of the umbilical cord are linked with a child’s body measurements at birth and 6 months after.
+This year, we aimed to find the next piece of the puzzle about how a mother’s lifestyle and diet are related to obesity in her children.
+To do this, we looked at blood from the umbilical cords of 608 mothers who took part in the UPBEAT trial to see if there were differences between mothers who changed their diet and lifestyle, and those who didn’t.

 This study takes place in a Tommy's centre and is funded by Tommy's, the National Institute for Health Research, Chief Scientist Office Scotland, the Medical Research Council, Guys and St Thomas' Charity, Guys and St Thomas' Biomedical Research Centre, EU EarlyNutrition, and Action Medical ResearchHide details